sdodson99/show-n-tell/README.md

 # Show 'N Tell

 A social media platform to show off your prized possessions.
+Created for a school project.

 # Table of Contents